Barbados Shopping Malls and Locations

 Also located on the Sunset Crest shopping area is a store called Pure Source, which specializes in cosmetics and beauty products direct from Paris.
 These goods are not readily available in the UK or the US and they can be purchased at duty free prices.
 They specialize in organic and natural beauty products such as the Erbaviva baby range from California.
 They also stock Phyto hair care products, Ole Henrikson, Black Up and Cutler & Gross eyewear.

 Right in the heart of Holetown, Limegrove Lifestyle Centre has emerged as Barbados' most exciting shopping and lifestyle destination.

 The must-see Barbados west Coast location offers the best in Art, Beauty, Fashion, Film and Food on the island.

-Further inland on the highway, at the Bussa roundabout you will find Mall International where there is a large supermarket and many smaller outlets selling an array of goods from household items to clothing.
+Further inland on the highway, at the Bussa roundabout you will find Sky Mall where there is a large supermarket and many smaller outlets selling an array of goods from household items to clothing.

 On the south coast heading out of Bridgetown you will find Coconut Walk, just before you get to Bubba's Sports Bar.
 This shopping area has a number of boutiques selling designer surf wear, children's wooden toys and designer clothing for men and women.

 Further along this same stretch of road, heading away from Bridgetown you will find the Quayside Centre, opposite Accra Hotel and beach.
 Here you will find some designer boutiques for women's clothing, surf wear and accessories for adults and children at Lazy Days, a new ice cream parlour, called Chilly Moos, where they mash up all of your favorite sweets on an ice slab with your ice cream and a great shop for gifts called Sweet Creations.